KivyGogh/Coffee-Slice/README.md

 ### 4.Your slices are ready!

-The icon will duplicate in a new Artboard with the size you given before,a layer of Slice will ready in the top of new Artboard,just use the basic export of Sketch to get your slice!
+The icon will duplicate in a new Artboard with the size you given before,a layer of Slice will ready in the top of new Artboard,just use the basic export of Sketch to get your slices!

    ![readied](https://github.com/KivyGogh/Coffee-Slice/blob/master/img/readied.png)